Skip to Content

 Q. What do I do if I’m seeking treatment and my doctor says my condition is work-related?

 A. If you think you have incurred an injury or illness in the course of your job and want to seek treatment under a workers’ compensation claim, notify your supervisor of your injury right away and ask them to complete a Supervisor Report of Injury or Illness for your injury.
-This will be submitted to County Human Resources Disability Management Unit and will start the work comp claim process.
+This will be submitted to County Human Resources Disability Management Unit and will start the workers' compensation claim process.
 You will need to provide details of your injury (how, where, when the injury occurred) for your supervisor to complete the report.
 Workers’ compensation provides treatment and partial wage replacement if you are placed off work.
 You need to obtain treatment with a physician that works within the workers’ compensation system.
 More information on workers’ compensation is available here: Disability Management Website.

 Q. Are EAP benefits available to Extra Help Employees?

 A. Yes.
-EAP benefits are available to all active employees, including Extra Help Employees.
+EAP benefits are available to all active employees, including Extra Help employees.